 It is easy and (relatively) reasonably priced to see much of England and Scotland relying solely on public transit from the major cities.

-Money saving tip: It is often significantly cheaper to buy your tickets in advance.
+Money saving tip: It is often significantly cheaper to buy your train tickets in advance.
+Rail Europe is my usual choice.
 That said, sometimes the convenience of being able to change your plans or a desire to take a spur-of-the-moment trip, makes the extra expense worth it!
 Be sure to check into ticket prices for your awareness, so you don't have an unpleasant surprise at the station.

-WC: There are WC on essentially all trains (not on the Tube) and they are the nicest of any I've been on overseas.
+WC: There are WC on essentially all light-rail trains (not on the Tube) and they are the nicest of any I've been on.
 I've only been on one that had run out of paper (one - ever!!).
-The stations also generally have free WC, though some of the more remote ones aren't monitored often.
+The stations also generally have free WC, and more so recently in the large stations, though some of the more remote ones aren't monitored often.

 Food and drink: What will likely be surprising for my American friends is that you can drink on trains in the U.K. (after 10 AM - don't be ridiculous).
 You can even bring your own booze onto the train (they sell small, safely packaged booze in the train station shop, for this purpose).
 Additionally, many of the trains will have a bar and food sales area, or a cart that comes through.
 But why risk it - bring supplies on board with you, just to be safe!